cp-ankush/acko-components/packages/sources/icons/README.md

 ## License

-Vitamix Icons is the official Decathlon icon library based on the open-source icon library called [Remix Icon](https://remixicon.com/).
+ackox Icons is the official Decathlon icon library based on the open-source icon library called [Remix Icon](https://remixicon.com/).
 This original library is under the license Apache 2.0 and has been modified by Decathlon.
-[Learn more](https://www.decathlon.design/726f8c765/p/76e6e0-vitamix-license).
+[Learn more](https://www.decathlon.design/726f8c765/p/76e6e0-ackox-license).

 Apache-2.0 Â© [Decathlon](https://github.com/Decathlon)